-At this time of the year, wildebeest have completed the first track of their year-long journey, they’ve arrived on the short grass plains of central and southern Serengeti where the females have begun to give birth in what is the largest mass birth of mammals on the planet.
-Wherever you see a female wildebeest with what appears as legs sticking out of her you know there’s a birth about to happen.
-Females usually find a flat patch, a circle around which is usually within the safety of the herd to give birth.
+At this time of the year, wildebeest have completed the first track of their year-long journey, they’ve arrived on the short grass plains of central and southern Serengeti where the females begin to give birth in what is the largest mass birth of mammals on the planet.
+Wherever you see a female wildebeest with what appears as legs sticking out of her, you know there’s a birth about to happen.
+Females usually find a flat patch to circle around which is usually within the safety of the herd to give birth.
 This is for obvious reasons lions and all kinds of predators are out on the prowl, especially in the mornings and they keep a watchful eye out for something just like a wildebeest birth.
 It is amazing how quickly a wildebeest birth happens, it is about five to ten minutes and within this time the baby is on its feet starting to move.
 The young are ready to go in the next five minutes and a new generation started.
-In a single day during this calving season, about 8000 calves are born.
+In a single day during this Serengeti migration calving season, about 8000 calves are born.

-Srengeti Migration in April – July
+Serengeti Migration in April – July

 Serengeti Wildebeest Migration August – September

+The Great Migration Serengeti is not accurately predictable, sometimes the herds arrive faster or delay to enter Masai Mara National Reserve in Kenya.
 Usually, if the herds go slightly east, they can go into Kenya and cross the Mara River in the Masai Mara which is on the Kenyan side meaning that entire northern Tanzania misses out on seeing a migration and river crossings that season.
 Kenya is actually just a couple of kilometers away from the Northern Serengeti.
 With luck, the wildebeest arrive at the Mara River section on the Tanzanian side, so many animals dominate the plains and surrounding hills in thousands as they move towards the mara river to make the crossing.

-Serengeti Migration – Mara River Crossing
+Mara River Crossing

 The first wildebeest jumps followed by others behind and within seconds hundreds of animals begin to snake their way across the river.
 It is at this point that the crocodiles are drawn to the commotion.
 Wildebeests can cross a whole morning or longer depending on the safety of the river point.
 Crocodiles are seen making their way in the line of wildebeest crossing, the crocodiles get into position as the wildebeest struggle to get up the other side, and usually, having seen the crocodiles the rest of the herd will stop crossing.
 The last of the crossing herd will quickly scramble up the far bank to safety but in the water action commotion crocodiles often catch the wildebeest.

 Best time to see the Serengeti Migration

-If you are primarily interested in viewing the wildebeest migration, The best base is from December to April around the Seronera area (Central Serengeti) or the south Easter part of the park.
+If you are primarily interested in viewing the Serengeti wildebeest migration, The best base is from December to April around the Seronera area (Central Serengeti) or the South-Eastern part of the park.
 Another major event is the crossing of the Grumeti River, which runs through the park’s Western Corridor and usually takes place between May and July, although the actual viewing window can be quite short as few of the herds make their way through the western corridor whereas most head straight north.
 There have been noted incidences over the years where the herds avoid the western corridor.